In this section

 The Government of the Northwest Territories (GNWT) tracks the movements of barren-ground caribou cows using satellite collars.

-The GNWT is responsible for the management, habitat conservation and sustainable use of barren-ground caribou, and collaborates with Aboriginal governments and organizations, co-management boards and communities.
+The Department of Environment and Natural Resources (ENR) is responsible for the management, habitat conservation and sustainable use of barren-ground caribou, and collaborates with Indigenous governments and organizations, co-management boards and communities.

 Co-management processes, established under land claim agreements in the Inuvialuit, Gwich'in, Sahtu and Tlicho settlement areas provide direction and advice to governments on management of caribou and habitat using traditional and scientific knowledge.